NFL Power Rankings: Does Julian Edelman's injury change the Patriots' outlook?

 19. Minnesota Vikings (LW: 20)

-One of the better matchups of Week 1 is this defense against the Saints’ offense.
+One of the better matchups of Week 1 is this defense against the Saints.
 I like the Vikings’ chances of doing fairly well there.

 18. Los Angeles Chargers (LW: 21)